G.P.O. / BT War Organisation

 The Post Office War Organisation (POWO) was organised to reflect these Regional and Area boundaries.
 A national emergency centre was located in Oswestry coordinating the response.

-Post Office telephones was privatised in August 1984 and the POWO became the British Telecom Defence Network (BTWO) In the years after privatisation, during the 1980s there were frequent structural changes.
+Post Office telephones was privatised in August 1984 and the POWO became the British Telecom War Organisation (BTWO) In the years after privatisation, during the 1980s there were frequent structural changes and reduction in staffing numbers as digital modernisation took place.
 Regions were abolished and areas amalgamated to create Districts.
 Later those combined to form larger districts almost the same size as Regions had been, but without the bloat of a regional organisation between them and headquarters.
 Fearing the Government would split the company into smaller units, some departments moved into a 'National Networks' organisation (NN) and the remainder in 'Local Communications' sector (LCS).

 The communications network to support the POWO was known as the Post Office Defence Network (PODN) becoming the British Telecom Defence Network (BTDN) after privatisation.

-The Post Office Defence Network renamed the BT Defence Network (BTDN) used manual switchboards to link important operational buildings, such as larger telephone exchanges, repeater stations and microwave radio stations with coordination points in the wartime management structure of Area War Groups (AWG) and Regional War Groups (RWG).
-When post-privatisation reorganisations removed the regional tier of BT's peacetime management structure, the RWG were replaced with a number of control centres around the country.
-Two have been identified so far, Evesham and Skipton, but there must have been a number of other centres.
+The Post Office Defence Network (PODN) renamed the BT Defence Network (BTDN) used manual switchboards to link important operational buildings, such as larger telephone exchanges, repeater stations and microwave radio stations with coordination points in the wartime management structure of Area War Groups (AWG) and Regional War Groups (RWG).
+When post-privatisation reorganisations removed the regional tier of BT's peacetime management structure, the RWG were replaced with a number of control centres around the country that reflected the Home Office Regions.

-At the majority of sites the BTDN switchboard would be combined with the Emergency Manual Switching System EMSS.
+At the majority of sites a suite of switchboards would serve both the Emergency Manual Switching System EMSS and the bottom tier of the BTDN.
 In other towns the BTDN switchboard was completely separate either located in nearby rooms or in completely different buildings, such as Chester and Worcester.

 At a combined BTDN and EMSS, the BTDN circuits are not used for connecting customers, but the EMSS circuits may be used to connect BTDN services through to departments in other parts of the country.